 In all the wide-angle shots, there is a marked increase sense of depth with the image, with greater space seeming to exist between the objects.
 The depth of field is also noticeably greater in the wide-angle lens.

-Also noticed when I did the shots on the previous page, that the wide-angle lens tended to accentuate the clouds — what minimal clouds there were — and consequently added to the drama of the sky.
+Also noticed in other images that the wide-angle lens tended to accentuate the clouds — what minimal clouds there were — and consequently added to the drama of the sky.

 use of wide-angle lens in fashion